Research

 Research interests

-Applied Microeconomics, Digital Economics, Information Systems, Marketing, Platform Strategy, Quantitative Marketing.
+Applied Economics, Business Ecoconomics, Digital Economics, Digital Marketing, Economics of Information Systems, Industrial Organization, Platform Strategy, Quantitative Marketing.

 - “Rating Systems and the End-Game Effect: When Reputation Works and When it Doesn’t”, with Elizaveta Pronkina (Amazon) and Michelangelo Rossi (Télécom Paris), 2024 (Current Draft).